gatsbyjs/gatsby/docs/docs/how-to/cloud/deploying-functions-on-gatsby-cloud.md

 ### Setting cache headers for functions

-Users can set custom header to control cache settings to ensure that functions invocations are appropriately handled when served to CDN users.
+Users can set custom headers to control cache settings to ensure that function invocations are appropriately handled when served to [CDN](/docs/glossary/content-delivery-network/) users.
 Any cache-header setting that users add to their function will be passed through and respected on the CDN:

 ```javascript:title=src/api/hello-world.js
 const sample = (req, res) => {